top of page

 Why do children in England need us?

-The dyslexia paradox describes the contradiction that dyslexia risk can be identified early, yet most children are not supported until they have already experienced years of reading failure.
-We know that this can be changed through early support with word mapping that a TA can offer!
+The Dyslexia Paradox describes the contradiction that dyslexia risk can be identified early, yet most children aren’t supported until they’ve already experienced years of reading failure.
+We know this can change through early word mapping support that a TA can provide.
+Parents who do this at home can also help in the classroom. â€‹

 Research in cognitive neuroscience has established that the brain’s capacity to form the neural connections linking speech, print, and meaning is greatest before the age of seven.
 Dehaene (2009) demonstrated that learning to read reorganises neural circuits involved in visual and auditory processing, but this process becomes less efficient as neural plasticity declines.
 Hulme and Snowling (2016) showed that weaknesses in phoneme awareness and letter–sound mapping during the early years are among the strongest predictors of later reading disorders, highlighting the need for early, proactive intervention.
 Seidenberg (2017) emphasised that fluent reading depends on the automation of these mappings through exposure and self-teaching, but this process can only occur if children reach that stage early enough.